vygr/ChrysaLisp/docs/intro/diary.md

 object of the subclass.
 For example a very important one is for `str` and `sym` objects, the core of the ChrysaLisp environment system.

-The method override, which happens to be `:final` in this case, is declared in the `class/str/class.inc` file.
+The method override, in this case, is declared in the `class/str/class.inc` file.

 ```file
 class/str/class.inc ":hash" "dec-method"